 What’s more, while synthetic thatch may require more investment at the initial installation, it will give you a fresh, long-lasting and sustainable material.

 The premium versions of our synthetic thatch materials all meet fire, wind and UV ratings for building codes of the most stringent states.
-These products include Aloha Palm Thatch, Rio Palm Thatch, layered Viro Palm Thatch and Mexican Rain Cape covers.
+These products include Aloha Palm Thatch, Rio Palm Thatch, layered Viro Palm Thatch and Synthetic Mexican Palm Thatch covers.

 All of these synthetic materials come with up to 20-year warranties and they meet the vast majority of building code requirements.